DouglasFreshHabian/IPv6Shield/README.md

 This ensures IPv6 remains disabled on every boot.

-## 🔄 Reversing Changes
+## 🕘 Reversing Changes

 You can safely re-enable IPv6 using the script's menu option (2), which:

-1. Reverts sysctl settings to 0
+◽ Reverts sysctl settings to 0
-2. Removes the systemd unit and IPv6 script
+◾ Removes the systemd unit and IPv6 script
-3. Reloads systemd and sysctl
+◽ Reloads systemd and sysctl

 ## 🚨 Warnings & Notes

-* Always backup your system or test in a VM before applying network stack changes.
+🔹Always backup your system or test in a VM before applying network stack changes.

-* Some VPNs, DNS resolvers, and applications may expect IPv6.
+🔸Some VPNs, DNS resolvers, and applications may expect IPv6.
 Test carefully.

-* A reboot may be required for full effect on some distros.
+🔹A reboot may be required for full effect on some distros.

-## 📂 Project Structure
+## 🗃 Project Structure
 ```bash
    disable-ipv6.sh        # Main script
    /etc/sysctl.conf        # Updated with IPv6 flags
    /usr/local/sbin/disable-ipv6.sh   # Optional helper script for systemd
    /etc/systemd/system/disable-ipv6.service  # Optional persistent service
 ```
-## But Wait...
-There's More!!!
+## But Wait... 😲 There's More!!!
 We now have an enhanced hardening option available...

-# 🔐 Enhanced Hardening Settings: Explained
+# 💻🌐 Enhanced Hardening Settings: Explained
 #### These additional settings are designed to not only **disable IPv6**,but to **harden networking behavior**, and **tune TCP parameters** to defend against spoofing, scanning, and various attacks.
 ---

+> 🔨 6) Harden System (Ehanced)

 ## 🔍 IP Spoofing Protection